pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

   - Save
 - If repository is private :
   - Return to the command prompt
-  - `docker exec -it my-tomee-jenkins /bin/bash`
+  - `docker exec -it my-jenkins /bin/bash`
-  - `ssh-keygen -t rsa -C "your_email@example.com"` then enter then enter then enter
+  - `ssh-keygen -t rsa` then enter then enter then enter
-  - `cat /var/jenkins_home/.ssh/id_rsa.pub`
+  - `cat /root/.ssh/id_rsa.pub`
   - copy the key
   - go to your github project > settings > deploy key > add your key
   - In the left menu in jenkins click on Identifiants > System > Identifiants globaux > Ajouter des identifiants